Apanazar/ocr-translator/README.md

 ## EN
 `Bash` script for translating various text via `OCR` on your screen

+### Background:
+I really wanted to go through The Elder Scrolls II: Daggerfall on the Unity engine, but a poor level of English did not give me such an opportunity.
+And because of the lack of a Russifier, I had to write such a script.

 ```
 The script works exclusively on GNU/Linux systems.
 Link the script execution to a keyboard shortcut for a more convenient call.